 The MIGS Center at Mass General takes a multidisciplinary approach to patient care.
 Our expert team of surgeons collaborates to identify the best procedure for each patient and provide the best surgical care for each patient’s unique health concerns.

 Who will take care of me during my time at Mass General?

 Your care team at Mass General will include physicians, nurses, social workers and other clinical staff.
 One advantage of receiving care at Mass General is you’ll also have access to the full resources of the hospital treatment programs in addition to your physician and surgical team.

 Are your surgeons certified to perform minimally invasive surgery?

-All of our surgeons are certified in obstetrics and gynecology and their respective subspecialty.
-Several surgeons are certified by a national program called Fundamentals of Laparoscopic Surgery (FLS).
-The FLS program content has been endorsed by the American College of Surgeons (ACS) and is a joint educational offering of the Society of American Gastrointestinal and Endoscopic Surgeons and ACS.
-FLS is also CME-accredited.
+All of our surgeons are certified in obstetrics and gynecology, along their respective subspecialty.
+Several surgeons are specially certified to perform laparoscopic procedures by a national program called Fundamentals of Laparoscopic Surgery (FLS).
+The FLS program content has been endorsed by the American College of Surgeons (ACS) and is a joint educational offering together with the Society of American Gastrointestinal and Endoscopic Surgeons.